How Long Does it Take for Cervical Cancer to Develop?

 Cervical cancer occurs when cells in the cervix grow and divide uncontrollably.
 Unlike many other cancers whose causes are largely still unknown, cervical cancer is most often caused by human papillomavirus (HPV).
 Women can get an HPV vaccine, which protects against the strains of HPV that are most likely to lead to cervical cancer.
 While this won’t completely eliminate your chances of developing cervical cancer, it does help lower your risk.

-Additionally, receiving routine screenings can help your physician detect abnormal changes in the cervix before cancer fully develops.
+Importantly, a well-proven way to prevent cervical cancer is to have routine screening tests in this case the Pap test and/or HPV tests.
+These tests can help your physician detect abnormal changes in the cervix before cancer fully develops.
 When detected early, cervical cancer is highly treatable.

 Moffitt Cancer Center offers comprehensive screening, diagnostic and treatment services for patients with cervical cancer.
 If you are showing symptoms of this condition, or if you have received a diagnosis and would like to explore your treatment options at Moffitt, request an appointment by calling 1-888-663-3488 or submitting a new patient registration form online.
 You do not need a referral.